Weezer (Blue Album): Legacy

-An album so substantial the band misguidedly attempted to tap into its resonance through cover graphics a mere two releases later.
-In 1994, 70s rock had come to mean either a bastardized version of Led Zeppelin or a bullshit reconstruction of punk rock.
-As guitar nerds, Weezer sought influence there but found true inspiration in forgotten bubblegum power-pop like Cheap Trick, Raspberries, 20/20, and The Quick.
-Most impressively, Rivers Cuomo rescued the thrilling guitar solo from finger-tapping metal and disregarding grunge/punk.
-A decade later air-guitaring to the album feels far less embarrassing than singing along.
-With the help of Spike Jonze, Weezer kept joy alive in arena rock, making the critical repositioning of Weezer as some emo touchstone even more absentminded.
-They called themselves Weezer, knowingly, for chrissakes.

-NME credited the album as a formative influence on "melodic emo".
+In its lists of the "500 Greatest Albums of All Time", Rolling Stone ranked the Blue Album number 297 in 2003, number 299 in 2012, and number 294 on its 2020.
+In 2002, Rolling Stone readers voted it the 21st-greatest of all time.
+Blender named it among the "500 CDs you must own", calling it "absolute geek-rock, out and proud".
+In 2003, Pitchfork named it the 26th-best album of the 1990s, writing that it had disregarded grunge and punk music, "rescued the thrilling guitar solo" and "kept joy alive" in arena rock.
+In 2011, Guitar World named it the third-best guitar album of 1994, behind Bad Religion's Stranger than Fiction and the Offspring's Smash, and ranked it number 25 in its 2014 list of "50 iconic albums that defined 1994".

-According to Pacific Lutheran University editor-in-chief Nolan James: "Weezer are a bit of a joke now, but they were once a critically-acclaimed breath-of-fresh-air in a dying alternative rock scene.
+Reviewing the deluxe edition in 2004, PopMatters wrote that the Blue Album was one of the greatest albums of the preceding twenty years, and Rolling Stone described it as "big, vibrant pop-rock".
+In 2022, the Pacific Lutheran University editor-in-chief Nolan James wrote: "Weezer are a bit of a joke now, but they were once a critically acclaimed breath of fresh air in a dying alternative rock scene.
 While the rock genre was struggling to define itself as grunge’s short-lived chokehold on the music industry faded, Rivers Cuomo and co. wrote 10 joyful little rock tunes that seemed far more forward-thinking and far less afraid of its pop sensibilities than many groups at the time."

-In a 2024 article commemorating the album's 30th anniversary, Mikael Wood of AOL wrote:

-Weezer [...] wasn't immediately hailed as charting a new direction for alternative rock.
-But over the decades to come, the 10-track LP would end up shaping successive generations of emo and pop-punk acts on its way to triple-platinum certification and a spot on Rolling Stone's list of the 500 greatest albums of all time.

-AllMusic critic Stephen Thomas Erlewine gave the album a perfect score, commending it as "emblematic of its time" and calling it one of the most essential albums of the 1990s.
+AllMusic critic Stephen Thomas Erlewine gave Weezer a perfect score, commending it as "emblematic of its time" and calling it one of the most essential albums of the 1990s.
+NME, Rolling Stone and Mikael Wood of AOL credited the Blue Album as an influence on emo.

-The band performed the album in its entirety during the Memories Tour in 2010 and did so again during the Voyage to the Blue Planet tour in 2024.
-On March 15, the band performed the album in its entirety at the Lodge Room in the Highland Park neighborhood of Los Angeles as a pre-kickoff of the Voyage Tour, with Dogstar as the opening band.
-Former bassist Matt Sharp attended, and Dominic Fike sang and played "Say It Ain't So" with the band as a surprise.
+Weezer performed the album in its entirety during the Memories Tour in 2010. they performed it again during the Voyage to the Blue Planet tour in 2024.
+On March 15, they performed the album in its entirety at the Lodge Room in the Highland Park neighborhood of Los Angeles as a pre-kickoff of the Voyage Tour, with Dogstar as the opening band.
+Sharp attended, and Dominic Fike sang and played "Say It Ain't So" with the band as a surprise.
+In 2026, Weezer was selected by the Library of Congress for preservation in the National Recording Registry for its "cultural, historical or aesthetic importance in the nation's recorded sound heritage".